101 Awesome Plumbing TipsMay 10, 2018

-One of the most common reasons why a bathroom sink experiences a drain backup is because of hair.
+One of the most common reasons why a bathroom sink experiences a drain back up is because of hair.
 You can be proactive about this as well by using a special mesh screen that will catch the hair at the top of the drain before it can clog it.

 6. Beware of Food Waste

 If you are in the habit of throwing all of your food waste down the garbage disposal, you may end up with a clog every now and again.
 It can build up inside of the pipes, especially if you are grinding up the wrong types of food.
-Collect the waste products and, if you really want to be earthy, put it in a compost pile.
+Collect the waste products and, if you really want to be earthy, put them in a compost pile.

 7. Use the Toilet Properly

 One of the issues that many people face is using the toilet as a trashcan.
 The toilet is meant for a specific type of waste and toilet paper.
 Don't try flushing other products, it will come back to haunt you in the end.